 Step Five: Return to heat and increase to medium-low.
 Cook, stirring regularly, until mixture begins to thicken, about 5 minutes.

-Step Six: Once it starts to thicken, start stirring consistently until the mixture is thick and coats the back of the spatula about 7-10 minutes.
+Step Six: Once it starts to thicken, start stirring consistently until the mixture is thick and coats the back of the spatula for about 7-10 minutes.

 Step Seven: Remove from the heat and strain through a fine mesh sieve.